Estelope/FurEver/furever/README.md

  2/10/24
  - addtional animation research
  - ui boilerplate
+ 2/12- 2/18
+ -nailing down libraries and component structuring - spring for swipe animation and component css inline styling

 ## Known Bugs

 * If it crashes clone the repository and start again